-How do I get my Waterloo student number?
+How do you get your Waterloo student number?

-After we receive your application from the Ontario Universities’ Application Centre (OUAC), you’ll receive your Waterloo ID number usually within 5-10 business days in an email confirming your application (subject line: "Thank you for applying to Waterloo").
+After we receive your application from the Ontario Universities’ Application Centre (OUAC), we'll email you your Waterloo ID number within 5-10 business days (subject line: "Thank you for applying to Waterloo").

-Once we receive your application from the Ontario Universities’ Application Centre (OUAC), we will email your Waterloo ID number and next steps to you within 5-10 business days.
+Once we receive your application from the Ontario Universities’ Application Centre (OUAC), we'll email your Waterloo ID number and next steps to you within 5-10 business days.
 The email subject line is "Thank you for applying to Waterloo."

 If you don't see the email, be sure to check all of your email folders, including junk, spam, and promotions folders.
 Also make sure that you're checking the email address you used on your OUAC application.

 If you still have not received the email, you can request it to be re-sent.
 Email firstname.lastname@example.org and include your OUAC reference number, first and last name, and date of birth (MM/DD/YYYY) and we will re-send your acknowledgement email.

 If your final grades aren't available before the deadlines, how will we make an admission decision?

 We can make a conditional offer of admission using Grade 11 grades and mid-term/predicted grades for courses you're taking.